alexanderPeregrina/DesignPatternsC--/readme.md

 * 	Adapter – Converts one interface into another.
 * 	Bridge – Decouples abstraction from implementation.
 * 	Façade – Simplifies complex subsystems with a unified interface.
 * 	Proxy – Provides a placeholder to control access.
+Can change the behavior of the object while keeping the same interface.
 * 	Decorator – Dynamically adds responsibilities to objects.
 * 	Flyweight – Shares common state efficiently across many objects.